at19/js-projects/README.md

 # js-projects

-Projects I create as I'm learning Advanced JavaScript Concepts
+Projects I create as I'm learning more JavaScript